 EasyMarkets has been in operation since 2001 and offers over 270 financial markets, including forex, crypto, commodities, and stocks.
 The company provides a choice from several account types, including MT4 and MT5 accounts.
 It holds licenses from the regulatory authorities of Australia, Cyprus, the British Virgin Islands, and the Seychelles.

 Leverage at easyMarkets varies by jurisdiction and platform.
-The Seychelles-regulated entity offers leverage of up to 1:2000 on MT5 accounts.
-The maximum ratio for the proprietary web platform and MT4 accounts is 1:400.
-MT5 accounts are protected against negative balances, although slippage may occur occasionally.
+The Seychelles-regulated entity offers leverage of up to 1:2000 on MT5 accounts, while the proprietary web platform and MT4 accounts are capped at 1:400.
 Professional clients registered under the CySEC-regulated entity can access leverage of up to 1:2000 on currency pairs and 1:1000 on metals.

 Trade Responsibly: CFDs and Options are complex instruments and come with a high risk of losing money rapidly due to leverage.
 71% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs and Options work and whether you can afford to take the high risk of losing your money.
 Please refer to our full Risk Disclaimer.
 Easy Forex Trading Ltd (CySEC – License Number 079/07). - 9.
 FXTM

 FXTM provides access to more than 1,000 instruments, including forex, crypto, precious metals, energies, indices, and shares.
-The broker falls under the regulatory purview of the FSCA in South Africa and the FSC in Mauritius, offering an average execution speed of 0.09 milliseconds, spreads from 1.5 pips on a commission-free basis, and dynamic leverage as high as 1:3000.
+The broker falls under the regulation of the FSCA in South Africa and the FSC in Mauritius, offering an average execution speed of 0.09 milliseconds, spreads from 1.5 pips on a commission-free basis (0.0 pips for commission-based accounts), and dynamic leverage as high as 1:3000.

 - 10. Global Prime

-Retail customers registered under the ASIC entity have access to negative balance protection, but leverage is restricted to 1:30 for major and 1:20 for minor currency pairs.
-Professional clients from Australia can leverage their positions at a maximum of 1:500 and qualify for volume-based rebates.
+Retail clients registered under the ASIC entity have access to negative balance protection, but leverage is capped at 1:30 for major currency pairs and 1:20 for minor pairs.
+Professional clients in Australia can access leverage of up to 1:500 and qualify for volume-based rebates.
 For further details on leverage and trading conditions, clients can contact the broker’s 24/7 support team via live chat, email, or phone.

 Global Prime is a trading name of FMGP Trading Group Pty Ltd (ABN 74 146 086 017) and is regulated by ASIC and licensed to carry on a financial services business in Australia under Australian Financial Services License No. 385620.
 Gleneagle Securities Pty Limited trading as Global Prime FX, is a registered Vanuatu company (Company Number 40256) and is regulated by the VFSC.
 The website is owned and operated by FMGP Trading Group Pty Ltd, ABN 74 146 086 017. - 11.
 Axi